-If you’re a huge history lover, Romania is an ideal spot for you.
+Romania is an ideal spot for you if you’re a huge history lover.
 Many of the most beautiful castles in Romania have UNESCO World Heritage status and are surrounded by villages, rolling hills, and architecture that hints back to Saxon and Medieval times.

 To narrow your choices down a little, here are some of the best castles in Romania we suggest you check out.

-It was initially built as a summer residence for the royal family, and it has retained a lot of its luxury.
+It was initially built as a summer residence for the royal family and retained much of its luxury.
 Inside the castle, you’ll find countless artifacts from across the globe.

 This is one of the oldest castles you will find in Romania, construction on this building began in 1570, and it was then renovated later by Count Stefan Bethlen in 1624.

-The castle has passed hands a few times throughout history and was last owned by the Haller Family until 2003.
-Nowadays you’ll find many events held on its grounds, including wine tasting!
+The castle has passed hands a few times throughout history and was last owned by the Haller Family in 2003.
+Nowadays, you’ll find many events held on its grounds, including wine tasting!
 There are also many myths around the castle, and there is one such tale that there is an underground tunnel leading to a neighboring fortification.

 Without a doubt, the most famous Romanian castle!
-The castle was built by the Saxons and is renowned for being the place where ‘Dracula’ dwelled!
+The Saxons built the castle, and it is renowned for being where ‘Dracula’ dwelled!

-Sometimes also referred to as the Dracula fort in Romania, the castle has that iconic medieval appearance.
+The castle is also referred to as the Dracula fort in Romania and has that iconic medieval appearance.
 It has dark corridors and rooms, towers that point high into the sky, and stunning green countryside.

 This is another of the many Romanian castles in Transylvania built to protect the region from the Ottomans.
 It was an ancient castle completed in 1225 and underwent several renovations throughout history, as it was damaged in various wars and invasions.